 <meta name="robots" content="noindex">

-To reiterate, this tag must added alongside your other meta tags in the header of your code (the tag).
+To reiterate, this tag must be added alongside your other meta tags in the header of your code (the tag).

 The robots.txt is a protocol all crawlers (other user agents) should follow – should being the operative word here.

-There are many malicious spam crawlers out there crawling content daily, and these crawler are likely to completely ignore your robots.txt file and it’s commands.
+There are many malicious spam crawlers out there crawling content daily, and these crawlers are likely to completely ignore your robots.txt file and it’s commands.
 So keep in mind that the robots.txt is not a complete failsafe when looking to hide your website’s content.

-Similarly, remember your robots.txt file is publicly available, which means anyone can see what sections and paths your website you wish to to block.
+Similarly, remember your robots.txt file is publicly available, which means anyone can see what sections and paths your website you wish to block.

 Utilise Google Webmaster Tools

-Google’s Webmaster Tools offers a quick and easy way to check if your robots.txt file and it’s commands working as you intended.
+Google’s Webmaster Tools offers a quick and easy way to check if your robots.txt file and its commands working as you intended.

 The Test Robots.txt tool tests that the commands you have submitted are correctly formatted and working.

 It’s also worth using the tool to check if content you do want to appear isn’t being blocked unintentionally.